 Sweeteners and Fibers: The Hygroscopicity Trap

 Many modern gummy formulas use alternative sweeteners, syrups, and fibers.
-These can improve the label profile, but they also shift how the gummy interacts with moisture.
+They improve the label profile, but they also shift how the gummy interacts with moisture.
 Some ingredients are strongly hygroscopic, meaning they pull water from the surrounding air and headspace.

 When hygroscopicity isn't engineered correctly, you'll commonly see: